 Emergency or Expedited Relief

-Urgent stamp photo If you believe the circumstances of your case require that Family Court take action on the case earlier than if the case followed standard case scheduling procedures, Family Court Civil Rule 65.2 provides four ways in which you can request that your case be reviewed faster than it would were the normal standards followed.
-Please be aware, however, that these forms of relief are available only in extraordinary circumstances, and that the majority of cases must follow the normal processing and scheduling standards.
+If you believe you need the Family Court's assistance earlier than under the usual procedures, Family Court Civil Rule 65.2 provides alternatives.
+Please be aware, however, that emergency relief and priority scheduling are available only in extraordinary circumstances, and that the majority of cases must follow normal processing and scheduling procedures.

-Below is a description of each of the four types of expedited relief that you may request:
+The four types of expedited relief you may request are:

 • Emergency Ex Parte Order